The Best Free Firewall Software [January 2021]

 Ease of use is at the heart of this free firewall program and once installed, you will quickly begin bending it to your will and blocking programs.
 Despite first impressions, Privatefirewall is a very competent program and one I have used extensively.

 TinyWall is my final recommendation for free firewall software to keep you safe.
-It is a little different than the others in that it isn’t actually a firewall at all.
+It is a little different from the others in that it isn’t actually a firewall at all.
 TinyWall is a hardener for Windows Firewall.
 That means it is designed to make the built-in firewall more usable, more controllable and more powerful.

 I have used TinyWall a lot and if you already have a firewall on your router, is a good option for an extra layer of protection.
 It still doesn’t monitor outgoing connections but strengthens the default protections within Windows Firewall to credible levels.

-Why not use Windows Firewall?
+Why Not Use Windows Firewall?

-Firewalls in society are structures that stand between people and fire.
+Understanding how firewalls work isn’t necessary to use the protections employed by the software, but if you’re curious, they’re actually surprisingly simple.
+In the real world, firewalls are structures that stand between people and fire.
 Think fireproof walls between your house and garage.
 Think those wide spaces of cleared land between stretches of forest or even the bulkhead between your car’s engine and the cabin.
 All are designed to protect humans from risk by creating a gap or impenetrable barrier.
 A computer firewall does much the same thing.

 There are two types of computer firewall, software and hardware.
 We have discussed software firewalls already.
 They are programs installed onto any device that accesses the internet.
 A hardware firewall is either a dedicated device that sits on a network or a router feature that has firewall capabilities.
 Many consumer routers have this ability that acts as the first or last layer of defense for your network.
 The main difference between software firewalls and hardware firewalls is the latter usually works independently of the device.
 It has its own hardware resources and will only be attached to a computer via the network.